 - £635 for a three year licence period

 - £26.50 administrative fee for a change to an existing licence

 - £105.50 fee charged where a change to an existing licence requires a site visit

 - By post: Superintendent Registrar, Chester Register Office, Goldsmith House, Goss Street, Chester, CH1 2BG

 Application evaluation process

-Your premises will be inspected.
-Your application and plan will be made available to the public for inspection and a public notice of the application must be placed by you in a local newspaper as part of a public consultation process.
+Your application and plan will be made available to the public for inspection and published on our website for 21 days as part of the public consultation process.

 Will tacit consent apply

 Yes.
 This means that you will be able to act as though your application is granted if you have not heard from the local authority by the end of the target completion period.

 Within one month.